-Recent studies assessing seabird risk related to wind farm construction primarily focus on bird abundance or density [50, 81, 80], without utilizing detection/non-detection data, also known as presence-absence data.
-However, detection/non-detection data cost less, is easier to collect, and is often more abundant [91, 92].
+Recent studies assessing seabird risk related to wind farm construction have primarily focused on bird abundance or density [50, 81, 80], without using detection/non-detection data (or presence-absence data).
+However, detection/non-detection data are easier and cheaper to collect, and are often more abundant [91, 92].
 Some studies suggest that occupancy estimates derived from detection/non-detection data sometimes serve as a surrogate for abundance [91], with little additional information gained from using abundance data [44].
 This approach works particularly well for rare and elusive species [92, 44], and when budgets constrain research efforts [91].
-In such cases, detection/non-detection data enable surveying more sites because detecting the presence of a species requires less time than counting all individuals, although this advantage might be less pronounced in open environments like the sea.
-Seabirds, however, are not particularly hard to detect and nor rare, a priori limiting the relevance of detection/non-detection data for these species.
+In such cases, detection/non-detection data allow more sites to be surveyed because it takes less time to detect the presence of a species than to count all individuals, although this advantage might be less pronounced in open environments such as the sea.
+However, seabirds are neither particularly difficult to detect nor rare, which a priori limits the relevance of detection/non-detection data for these species.

-For each species studied, we compared space-use estimates from two methods: N-mixture models for count data and occupancy models for detection / non-detection data.
+For each species studied, we compared space-use estimates from two methods: N-mixture models using count data and occupancy models using detection / non-detection data.
 The estimates generally aligned, with the main difference occurring in areas of high space use.
-Occupancy models did not distinguish between areas with different levels of use when the species presence in the area is regular, whereas N-mixture models identified areas with both regular occurrences of few individuals and areas with high numbers of individuals.
-This difference makes sense, considering the focus of each method: occupancy models estimate high space use wherever the species regularly occurs, while N-mixture models differentiate between levels of abundance.
+Occupancy models did not discriminate between areas with different levels of use when the species presence in the area is regular, whereas N-mixture models identified areas with both regular occurrences of few individuals and areas with high numbers of individuals.
+Maps of species space-use reflected differences that make sense considering the focus of each method.
+While detection/no-detection data used in occupancy models have the same weight in the model no matter how many individuals have been detected, count data used by Nmixture models allow to distinguish between levels of observed abundance, hence resulting in more detailed space-use intensity maps.
 For species-specific distribution, N-mixture models based on count data provided a more detailed view of seabird space use.
 Nevertheless, occupancy models based on detection/non-detection data still offered an accurate, albeit less detailed, picture of seabird distribution.

-When synthesizing distribution maps for all species into a single map, both methods yield very similar results.
+When the distribution maps for all species are merged into a single map, both methods yield very similar results.
 The relative vulnerability of future wind farm development areas appears higher in the same zones for both methods.
-However, the areas with the highest vulnerability appear more spread out on the maps obtained using occupancy compared to those derived from N-mixture models.
+However, the areas of highest vulnerability appear more dispersed on the maps obtained using occupancy than on those derived from N-mixture models.
 This difference stems directly from the variations observed in individual species maps.
-In this case, using detection/non-detection data rather than count data tends to provide more conservative recommendations for wind farm planning.
-However, this might not always occur, as detection/non-detection data could potentially obscure areas with very high risk.
+In this case, the use of detection/non-detection data rather than count data tends to provide more conservative recommendations for wind farm planning.
+However, this might not always be the case, as detection/non-detection data could potentially obscure areas of very high risk.

-The primary focus here involves assessing seabird vulnerability before wind farm construction.
-If the data also aim to evaluate the wind farm’s impact post-construction by comparing the state before and after, detection/non-detection data may not offer as much utility as count data.
-This happens because while abundance might decrease, species presence could remain unchanged (e.g. [93, 94]).
-Therefore, detection/non-detection data might be relevant for initial wind farm planning if more detailed data remain unavailable.
-However, count data should receive preference when collecting new data.
+The primary focus here is to assess seabird vulnerability before wind farm construction.
+If the data collected in the Migralion program are also intended to assess the effects the wind farmspost-construction, by comparing the state before and after, detection/non-detection data may not be as appropriate as count data.
+Indeed, while abundance might decrease, species presence could remain unchanged (e.g. [93, 94]).To date, if detection/non-detection data might be relevant for initial wind farms planning, counts of individuals should receive preference when collecting new data.

 4.3 Comparing and integrating telemetry and count data